flinder/rationalization/paper/rationalization_manuscript.md

 [^robustness]: Since$\hat{S} = S^*$, on average, in the treatment group comparison could be made to the distance between $\hat{P}$ and $S^*$, see the appendix for this robustness check.

-## Preregistration

-The study has been preregistered.
-The preregistration is in form of a frozen branch of the github repository that contains all work related to this project.
-It can be viewed under <https://github.com/flinder/rationalization/tree/pre_registration> It contains all public files pertaining to the study, before the main data collection began.
-Although not all details have been fixed in the pre-registration, the general research design, variables of interest and statistics are the same.
-[Justify all deviations here]

-- different outcome measure for experiment 1 (realized the one I had before was dumb)
-- bayesian framework for the whole thing
-- different test for experiment 2 (gamma distribution)

-In preparation for the main data collection, I conducted a test run of the experiment with 50 participants.
-Mostly to test the procedures to connect Qualtrics and MTurk.

 ## Data Collection and Description

 The sample size was determined with a simulation approach (see the online appendix for details).
 It was determined that at least 250 respondents per group are necessary to detect a substantively significant effect size (at least 10% reduction in distance between the reported positions).